facebook/react/docs/docs/routing.md

 - It will normalise events between browsers
 - It will emit navigation events caused by both the application and external stimuli

-While it is certainly possible to create your own objcet to manage access to the History API, in this guide we'll use the popular [history](https://github.com/mjackson/history) package.
+While it is certainly possible to create your own object to manage access to the History API, in this guide we'll use the popular [history](https://github.com/mjackson/history) package.

 ```bash
 npm install history --save